How to Make and Cancel an Appointment

 If you have simple and straightforward issue that can be managed without speaking to a GP please kindly use an online form via econsult.

 Minor issues can often be dealt with using an e consultation, however if you want to discuss anything or if your issue is more complex then it is best to book a telephone appointment through reception.

-A good proportion of our appointments are released on the day to allow us to deal with your urgent issues.
-If you feel your issue needs dealing with on the same day please call as soon as possible after 8.30 to ensure you get one of these apointments.
+A good proportion of our appointments are released ‘on the day’ to allow us to deal with your urgent issues.
+If you feel your issue needs dealing with on the same day please call as soon as possible after 8.30am to ensure you can get one of these appointments.

-Another batch of urgent appointments are released at 2pm, please call reception to access these for urgent problems.
+A further small proportion of same day urgent appointments are also released at 2pm each day, please call reception to access these for urgent problems.